About SlackEX 14.1 64 bit current version 141220

 Requirements to run SlackEX satisfactory quickly

 SlackEX is a "big" Linux system.
-You need att least 1024 MB RAM in order to run the system satisfactory from disc.
+You need att least 1024 MB RAM in order to run the system satisfactory from an USB stick.
 It might help if you have a SWAP space on your computer.

-X is auto-configured during the boot from disc (DVD) or a USB pen drive.
+X is auto-configured during the boot from the USB pen drive.

 The default language (locale) is set to English.

 Ubuntu/Kubuntu/Mint and many other so-called beginner distributions (and other Linux systems) use sudo to do something that requires root (superuser) privileges.
 There really is no need for a root password.
 "Examples of Command": sudo mkdir /usr/MyFiles.
 You can also directly become root with sudo su.
 Read HERE about how sudo works.
 I have installed the Sudo program in SlackEX.
 This means, among other things, that Linux users used to Ubuntu can identify with SlackEX.

 Kdesu and Dolphin

 If you - logged in as the ordinary user live - want to run Dolphin (KDE's file manager) as root you shall open up a terminal and run the following commands: sudo mkdir /media followed by kdesu dolphin.
 Now you can (for example) change or replace files on /dev/sda1.

 Install SlackEX to hard drive